U.S.A. (Da Pump song)

 "U.S.A." is a song by Japanese boy band Da Pump.
-It is a cover of the 1992 song by Italian singer Joe Yellow of the same name.
+It is a cover of a 1992 song with the same name by Gino Caria, under the alias of Joe Yellow.
 The song was released on June 6, 2018.

 "U.S.A." is Da Pump's first single in three and a half years after the release of "New Position" in 2014.
 Initially Da Pump and their management had low expectations for their comeback, as their promotion events only took place at shopping malls.
 However, it soon became a summer hit, peaking high on various Japanese music charts.

 Music video

 The music video features the members of Da Pump dancing in a dark room lit up in colorful lights.
 The choreography includes dance moves such as the dab, the Milly Rock, and the Shoot (known as the "I like it" dance (いいねダンス, Ii ne dansu)).
 A video featuring the choreography was released on June 12, 2018.